LuanApps/pokedex/README.md

 - Retrofit: Used for making API calls to an HTTP web service.
 - Moshi: Handles the deserialization of the returned JSON into Kotlin data objects.
 - Glide: Utilized for loading and caching images by URL.
-- Room: Enables local database storage for seamless user experience.
+- Room: Enables local database storage.

 ## Jetpack Library Components